uimix-editor/uimix/packages/docs/guide/create-customizable-components.md

 When you add a child to an instance of the component, it will be shown in place of the `<slot>` children.

 <img srcset="./images/slotted-content.png 2x" />

-[The MDN Reference](https://developer.mozilla.org/en-US/docs/Web/Web_Components/Using_templates_and_slots) is a good resource for Web Components slots.

 ## CSS variables